 Amend paragraph 3.12.10 to read as follows:

-3.12.10 For the purposes of paragraphs 3.12.9 to 3.12.14 (inclusive), the capacity of the Specified Exit Point shall be the Supply Point Capacity, provided:
+3.12.10 For the purposes of paragraphs 3.12.9 to 3.12.14 (inclusive), the capacity of a Specified Exit Point shall be in the case of:

-(a) in the case of an LDZ Supply Point the capacity shall be determined in accordance with Section G5.4.1, except for a LDZ Shared Supply Point in which case the capacity shall be determined in accordance with Section G1.7.17;
+(a) an LDZ Supply Point determined in accordance with Section G5.4.1, except for a LDZ Shared Supply Point in which case the capacity shall be determined in accordance with Section G1.7.17;

-(i) for an LDZ CSEP the capacity shall be determined in accordance with paragraph 4.5.2;
+(b) an LDZ CSEP determined in accordance with paragraph 4.5.2;

-(b) in the case of an NTS Exit Point the capacity shall be equal to 24 times the Maximum NTS Exit Point Offtake Rate , except:

-(i) for an NTS Exit Point in respect of a pipeline interconnector having no physical exit capability which is both a Connected Offtake System and a Connected Delivery Facility, the capacity shall be equal to 24 times the amount (where positive) determined as the instantaneous rate (in kWh/Hour) which the Transporter determines to be the maximum instantaneous rate at which it is feasible to deliver gas to the NTS at the System Entry Point associated with such Connected Delivery Facility.
+(c) an NTS Exit Point equal to the Maximum NTS Exit Point Offtake Rate (converted into kWh/Day). (provided for an NTS Exit Point in respect of a pipeline interconnector having no physical exit capability which is both a Connected Offtake System and a Connected Delivery Facility, the capacity shall be equal the amount (where positive) determined as the instantaneous rate (in kWh/hour) which the Transporter determines to be the maximum instantaneous rate at which it is feasible to deliver gas to the NTS at the System Entry Point associated with such Connected Delivery Facility (converted into kWh/Day)).

 SECTION Y – CHARGING METHODOLOGIES